Shawwal 2025 : Significance, Fasts, Benefits & Dates

 1. What is the meaning of Shawwal?

 Shawwal is the tenth month of the Islamic lunar calendar, following Ramadan.
-The name is derived from the Arabic word meaning “to lift,” symbolising abundance and prosperity.
+Its name, derived from Arabic, means “to lift,” symbolizing abundance and prosperity.

 2. When does Shawwal 2025 begin?